xogus1194/openmusichistory/godowsky-java-suite.md

 ![image](https://github.com/user-attachments/assets/bb66a32b-2f7e-4f63-bf40-fd660e501339)
 ### III.
 Hari Besaar, The Great Day
 ![image](https://github.com/user-attachments/assets/db646f5f-7de4-4816-b4a3-2d9e7d89409a)

+Hari Besar, or The Great Day, is when the people are celebrating holiday by creating a joyous and bright festival.
+Godowsky stated his impression on this event as follows:

+> From plantations and hamlets natives flock to the town that is the center of the bright, joyous celebrations, naive, harmless amusements.
+They throw themselves eagerly into the whirl of festivities, enjoying the excitement and animation.

+In this movement, Godowsky took inspirations from Seelig's Javanese Rhapsody for orchestra for the opening theme and two authentic Javanese tunes: Krawita and Kanjut, as main themes.

 ### IV.
 Chattering Monkeys at the Sacred Lake of Wendit
 ![image](https://github.com/user-attachments/assets/22ae8a41-f1b4-4a9e-bfd8-47dc0e4936fd)